nadavmatalon/PCA9536_RGB/README.md

 #include "PCA9536_RGB.h"
 ```

-At this point you can construct a new PCA9536_RGB default object by using the following command (at the top of the sketch after the 'include' line):
+At this point you can construct a new PCA9536_RGB default instance by using the following command (place at the top of the sketch after the 'include' line):

 ```
-PCA9536_RGB device_name;  // Notice that the default constructor doesn't use parenthesis after device_name if using the default settings! (see Note #2 above)
+PCA9536_RGB device_name;  // Notice that this constructor doesn't have parenthesis after device_name if using the default settings! (see Note #2 above)
 ```

 The defualt constructor will automatically define the following configuration: